FundyPhytoPhys/ProjectTemplate/Docs/INSTRUCTIONS.md

 2. Select the owner for your new repository.
 (This will be the `FundyPhytoPhys` organization since you want it to be integrated within the organization.
 It would be you as an individual user *only* if you want to use this template for something outside of the lab group.)

-3. Choose a name for your new repository in the format of `projectname`.
+3. Choose a name for your new repository in the format of `PROJECTNAME`.

 4. Write a brief description about the repository.